hiejulia/flight-booking/README.md

     + Logstash : dynamic data collection pipeline with an extension plugin ecosystem and strong elasticsearch synergy
     + Kibana : visualization of data though UI
     + ELK stack architecture
+        + ELK stack in Docker containers - RabbitMQ server has Logstash pipeline
         + User view logs from Kibana which is the user interface of elasticsearch cluster -> logstash will listen the application logs and transform those to json format and send to elasticsearch
     + Distributed tracing and centralized log management
         + Spring Cloud sleuth & Zipkin